Wednesday, August 12, 2015

 Andee stares at him perplexed, then takes a small step back.

 "I'm... sorry man, I'm...
 I'm in a lot of pain.
 There's... something's wrong with my chest.
 Are there any rescue corps... climbing up... on foot?"

 Leaning over his little outcrop, "Yeah, they are."

 "God damned!"
-Struggling as he voices his words through gritting teeth.
+Struggling to voice his words through gritted teeth.
 "It's not... your fault man, I'm not mad... at you.
 You need to yell... yell at them.
 I can't."

 "What?
 Why?
 I don't understand."
 Andee is shaking his head at the pilot baffled.

 "You need to tell'em..."
 The pilot is struggling.
 Talking looks painful but he pushes through it grinning and cursing.
 "Tell'em to get a goddamn hopper... to me.
 You need... to yell... loud, make sure they hear you.
 Tell'em...
-I'm Ricio Bret, son of Brandberd Bret... if they don't send a hopper... this second, I'll have them all banished... by tonight.
+I'm Ricio Brett, son of Brandberd Brett... if they don't send a hopper... this second, I'll have them all banished... by tonight.
 You hear me.
 Tell them... now!"